 Many Americans use over-the-counter (OTC) drugs to treat minor gastrointestinal problems.
-In fact, OTC medicines are often among the first treatments people use for symptoms of gastroesophageal reflux disease (GERD), such as heartburn and regurgitation.
+In fact, OTC medications are often among the first treatments people use for symptoms of gastroesophageal reflux disease (GERD), such as heartburn and regurgitation.

-Three types of OTC medicines can help control GERD symptoms:
+Three types of OTC medications that can help control GERD symptoms are:

 - H2 blockers